 Students are expected to attend all sessions of courses for which they are registered and to notify the instructors or their secretaries prior to the class session, if possible, when absence is necessary due to illness or similar emergency.
-Absence from the field practicum must be reported prior to the scheduled time, both to the agency and the faculty advisor.
+Absence from the field practicum must be reported prior to the scheduled time, both to the agency and the faculty field liaison.
 Consistent absence or tardiness in classes or the field practicum may have an adverse effect on the student’s grade and may result in termination from the B.S.W. program.

 A student must complete thirty semester credits in the School of Social Work and must be in residence during the final semester prior to graduation.